 Once you’ve decided on a gift-giving strategy then you’ll know exactly who to need to buy gifts for.
 Create a list of names and determine how much you can budget for each person.
 Based on your list you can start brainstorming gifts that align with your budget.

 Give experiences, not things

 If you’re having trouble deciding what to give people for Christmas remember, give experiences, not things.
 Experiences are more meaningful then things and the memories you create from a good experience can truly last a lifetime.
 Passes to a museum, amusement park, or a gift card to a fantastic restaurant are great gift ideas.

 How to save money on Christmas gifts to stay on budget

 Between gift-giving and holiday entertaining, Christmas can get expensive.
-Here are some gift-giving tips to help you stay on budget.
+That’s why you set a Christmas budget to begin with.
+But, in addition, here are some gift-giving tips to help you stay on budget: